earlfogel/UltraRogue/README.md

 monster in reach, urogue asks which you want to fight.

 Use the 'F' command to fight a group of monsters.
-I.e., when the monster you are fighting dies, urogue picks another and keeps going.
+I.e., when the monster you are fighting moves or dies, urogue picks another and keeps going.
 Fights end when there are no more monsters in reach, or when you are too weak, sick, hungry or injured to continue.